-Continue to attach springs in the same sequence as above: in the middle of each section, making sure the next spring is attached on the opposite side to even out the tension.
+Continue to attach springs in the same sequence as above: in the middle of of each section, making sure the next spring is attached on the opposite side to even out the tension.

-Important: The stitched bed is designed like elastic to be bouncy, which means that during construction it may look like it won't fit.
+Important: The stitcched bed is designed like elastic to be bouncy, which means that during construction it may look like it won't fit.
 Please note that it will stretch to the correct size when attaching the springs, this may take some force.

-The stitched bed is now fitted and you have completed step 3.
+The stitched bed is now filled and you have completed jumping mat.